-A handling fee of 1.5% plus VAT is applied to credit card transactions made through the Customer Service Centre or online.
+A handling fee of 1.8% inclusive of VAT is applied to credit card transactions made through the Customer Service Centre or online.
 (This charge does not apply to payments made by Debit Card).

 (3) Payment by cash or cheque direct to Your Instructor (any cheque must be made payable to Your Instructor)